kentrasecurity/kentra/docs/API_REFERENCE.md

 ## Tool Specifications

 Tools are referenced by name in SecurityAttack resources.
-Available tools are defined in the `tool-specs` ConfigMap.
+Available tools are defined in the `kttack-tool-specs` ConfigMap.

 ### Tool Definition Structure